OpenNMT/OpenNMT-py/docs/quickstart.md

 * `demo.src.dict`: Dictionary of source vocab to index mappings.
 * `demo.tgt.dict`: Dictionary of target vocab to index mappings.
-* `demo-train.t7`: serialized Torch file containing vocabulary, training and validation data
+* `demo.train.pt`: serialized PyTorch file containing vocabulary, training and validation data

 The `*.dict` files are needed to check or reuse the vocabularies.
 These files are simple human-readable dictionaries.